Window Coverings vs Window Treatments: What's the Difference?

 Room with horizontal blinds | Serlena Bessonova/Shuttestock

-Venitian blinds have horizontal slats that tilt and lift.
+Venetian blinds have horizontal slats that tilt and lift.
 Vertical blinds, on the other hand, have long vertical slats.
 They are often used for sliding doors or large windows.

 Shades

 Shades are made from a single piece of material that rolls or folds up and down.
 They provide a softer, sleeker look compared to blinds.
-Common examples of shades include roller, Roman and cellular shade.
+Common examples of shades include roller, Roman and cellular shades.

 Large windows with motorized roller shades